-For an example that uses the ConfirmationKeyVerifierAccessTokenResolver, see Validate Certificate-Bound Access Tokens.
+For an example that uses the ConfirmationKeyVerifierAccessTokenResolver, refer to Validate Certificate-Bound Access Tokens.

-For information about issuing certificate-bound OAuth 2.0 access tokens, see Certificate-bound proof-of-possession in AM's OAuth 2.0 guide.
-For information about authenticating an OAuth 2.0 client using mTLS certificates, see Authenticating clients using mutual TLS in AM's OAuth 2.0 guide.
+For information about issuing certificate-bound OAuth 2.0 access tokens, refer to Certificate-bound proof-of-possession in AM's OAuth 2.0 guide.
+For information about authenticating an OAuth 2.0 client using mTLS certificates, refer to Mutual TLS in AM's OAuth 2.0 guide.